Another dry day as Cascades shield the High Desert - KTVZ

 We saw a beautiful sunset last night, and barring increased cloud coverage we could be in store for another one tonight.

-Last night we saw Jupiter and Venus “Kiss”, a phenomenon where they appeared to be very visible and close from our view.
+Last night, we saw Jupiter and Venus “kiss,” a phenomenon where they appeared to be very visible and close to each other, from our view.

-Winds continue but should slow down tomorrow as we continue our break from the winter storm.
+Chilly winds continue, but should slow down tomorrow, as we continue our break from the winter storm.

-Many of the other parts of the country have not had it as good as we have over the past few days.
+Many other parts of the country have not had it as good as we have over the past few days.

-California has declared a state of emergency, which should allow resources to bring snowed-in Californians some much needed relief.
+California has declared a state of emergency, which should allow resources to bring snowed-in residents some much-needed relief.

 Highs are projected to be in the upper 30s to begin next week.